Precision Sound Reproducers

 have three sound detection mechanisms.
 When a new sound is perceived

 these work sequentially.
-The first detection is for direction.
-Only
+The first detection is used for direction

-is measured and only the very first pressure change is used.
-Volume or
+is measured and only the very first pressure change is considered.

-pitch are not considered here.
+pitch are not considered yet.
 Time difference between the two ears

 information about where the sound is coming from.
 The second analysis

-is measuring the time between the beginning of the sound and when
+measures the time between the beginning of the sound and the moment

 the air pressure passes the zero point again.
 This also is a time